nataliewxngg/blinky-on/Readme.txt

 IMPORTANT INFORMATION:
 - Uncomment the .drawRect(...) line I incorporated (and noted) in Main.java to play/mark my game with visible hitboxes!
-- Uncomment the playMusic(...) lines if you would like to play with music/audio!
-  However, please do note that it causes noticeable lag in the game.
 - Have fun :)